The Stoneman Murders: Reception

 Nikhat Kazmi of Times of India gave The Stoneman Murders a 3-star rating out of 5 and praised it for its gripping story and taut performances.
 "The film has an ample thrill quotient with the shadowy frame of the Stoneman flitting across on one hand and the police department, especially Arbaaz Khan, holding the renegade cop, Kay Kay Menon, as the prime suspect.
 Once again, Mumbai and its alleys which turn sinister by night, tower prominently as the perfect backdrop of a film which boasts of some high-tension moments.
 But the real lure is Kay Kay's full-bodied portrayal of the trigger-happy cop who is wedded to his duty, yet doesn't mind a bit of black money."

-Nithya Ramani from rediff.com praises TSM: "Writer-director Manish Gupta does a wonderful job in telling the story, which has a very realistic touch.
+Nithya Ramani of Rediff.com praises TSM, writing, "Writer-director Manish Gupta does a wonderful job in telling the story, which has a very realistic touch.
 Despite being a murder mystery, Gupta avoids gore and bloodshed, and makes it visually appealing.
 The story keeps you on the edge of your seat, occasionally sending a chill down your spine."

-Noyon Jyoti Parasara of AOL India gave the movie a 2.5 out of 5 and said, "Overall, The Stoneman Murders is an honest portrayal of 'what could have been'.
+Noyon Jyoti Parasara of AOL India gave the film a 2.5 out of 5 and wrote, "Overall, The Stoneman Murders is an honest portrayal of 'what could have been'.
 But it's not as gripping as it should have been.
 Nonetheless it's a novel concept and worth a watch…for Kay Kay, if nothing else."